GBRW Position – Discussion and Policy Recommendations

 Many of these pit lakes can be turned into a recreational resource, but it will be expensive for resource agencies to make these lakes accessible and safe.
 A major policy decision for the state of Nevada is to determine how these pit lakes can be utilized in a productive manner, perhaps primarily for recreation, but at a minimum, for safe access.
-If nothing is done, the pit lakes will remain an attractive nuisance and become a liability for both the mining company, but also for the land management agencies.
+If nothing is done, the pit lakes will remain an attractive nuisance and become a liability for the mining company, but also for the land management agencies.
 Arguments can be made that the entities that created the pit lakes have a responsibility to provide a productive post-mining use that minimizes the risk to the general public.

-The Nevada Division of Environmental Protection has developed an in-house contaminate concentration profile for pit lakes.
+The Nevada Division of Environmental Protection (NDEP) has developed an in-house contaminate concentration profile for pit lakes.
 We see this as a step in the right direction and may help to clarify the application of the regulations (NAC 445A.429).
-The mining companies will abide the law as best satisfies their bottom line, and while NDEP does have the authority to designate beneficial use of pit lakes in reclamation the law does not require it.
+The mining companies will abide by the law as best satisfies their bottom line, and while NDEP does have the authority to designate beneficial use of pit lakes in reclamation the law does not require it.
 It may seem reasonable to handle pit lakes on a case by case basis; however, it appears as though without a requirement for beneficial use the lakes sit fallow, dangerous, and our precious water is wasted.

 Ultimately, there should be a requirement for a post-mining beneficial use for the water in the pit lake.
 Such a determination will require new mine plans to include reclamation of the pit lake and thus change how mines are developed.